mauricio/mauricio.github.com/_posts/2014-12-23-getting-and-clearning-data.md

   "NULL","NULL"))
 {% endhighlight %}

-Given the file is large (if you unpack it it will be around half a GB) we don't want to let *R* try to figure out the data types or load all columns, we will specifically select the columns we want to use and declare their types to the initial load is faster as *R* won't be loading everything or trying to figure out what each field is.
+Given the file is large (if you unpack it it will be around half a GB) we don't want to let *R* try to figure out the data types or load all columns, we will specifically select the columns we want to use and declare their types so the initial load is faster as *R* won't be loading everything or trying to figure out what each field is.

 Let's look at the fields we have here: